-In order to simplify the obligations of Energy Transfer Partners, L.P. under the laws of several jurisdictions in which we conduct business, our activities are conducted through four subsidiary operating partnerships, La Grange Acquisition, L.P. which conducts business under the assumed name of Energy Transfer Company ("ETC OLP"), a Texas limited partnership engaged in midstream and intrastate transportation and storage natural gas operations, Energy Transfer Interstate Holdings, LLC ("ET Interstate"), the parent company of Transwestern Pipeline Company, LLC ("Transwestern"), a Delaware limited liability company engaged in interstate transportation of natural gas, Heritage Operating L.P. ("HOLP"), a Delaware limited partnership engaged in retail and wholesale propane operations, and Titan Energy Partners, LP ("Titan"), a Delaware limited partnership engaged in retail propane operations, (collectively the "Operating Partnerships").
-The Partnership, the Operating Partnerships, and their other subsidiaries are collectively referred to in this report as "we", "ETP", "Energy Transfer" or the "Partnership".
+In order to simplify the obligations of the Partnership under the laws of several jurisdictions in which we conduct business, our activities are conducted through four subsidiary operating partnerships, ETC OLP, a Texas limited partnership engaged in midstream and intrastate transportation and storage natural gas operations, Transwestern Pipeline, a Delaware limited liability company engaged in interstate transportation of natural gas, HOLP, a Delaware limited partnership engaged in retail and wholesale propane operations, and Titan, a Delaware limited partnership engaged in retail propane operations.
+The Partnership, the Operating Partnerships, and their subsidiaries are collectively referred to in this report as "we", "us", "ETE", "Parent Company", or the "Partnership."